visokio/omniscope-project-templates/SalesForce dashboard/README.md

 # SalesForce dashboard
-Connect to your SalesForce data and visualise accounts, leads, opportunities and sales.
+Visualise data about accounts, lead, opportunities and sales.